 Unfortunately, schools today often continue to emphasize correct answers over critical thinking, competition over collaboration, and compliance over creativity.

 As Sir Ken Robinson points out in an interview with Educational Leadership Magazine, “Most original thinking comes through collaboration and through the stimulation of other people’s ideas… The greatest scientific breakthroughs have almost always come from some form of fierce collaboration among people with common interests but with very different ways of thinking.”
 In other words, human ingenuity rarely happens in isolation.

 Although children may not be responsible for the next scientific breakthrough until they grow up, they can and should work in groups today to come up with ideas and problem-solve together.
 Working together toward a common goal builds a sense of community and helps children build greater empathy toward different ways of thinking and looking at the world.
 Learning to socialize with people of different ages, genders, cultural backgrounds, and brain patterns is more important than ever.
 Social interactions geared toward a common goal also help kids work on their communication skills as they practice listening to others and explaining their own ideas.
-As Clarion School in Dubai puts it, “Learning to communicate in a group, even if it takes a great deal of scaffolding in the early years, means that children can grow to be thoughtful, flexible, confident collaborators.”
-This is what the new century needs as technology pushes us forward and the world becomes more interconnected.
-As it turns out, we are here to socialize.
+This is exactly what I see kids doing in the mixed-age, mixed-gender, mixed-brain pattern groups they spend their time in as homeschoolers, unschoolers, and alternative schoolers.

 As an innovative school in Dubai puts it, “Learning to communicate in a group, even if it takes a great deal of scaffolding in the early years, means that children can grow to be thoughtful, flexible, confident collaborators.”
 This is what the new century needs as technology pushes us forward and the world becomes more interconnected.
 As it turns out, we ARE here to socialize.